 For translating words, there are some good English-Thai and Thai-English software dictionaries.

 For translating sentences and documents, that is a different matter.
-There are programs which attempt to translate English to Thai, but they are woefully inadequate for anything except the most casual and economically insignificant applications.
-Thai to English translators are even worse.
+There are programs which attempt to translate English to Thai, but they are sometimes woefully inadequate for anything except the most casual and economically insignificant applications.
+Thai to English translations are often not as good.